Insurance Coverage

 Veterans Affairs

-All providers at Integrative Acupuncture accept Veterans and will bill the VA.
+All providers at Integrative Acupuncture accept Veterans and will bill the VA for both massage therapy and acupuncture.
 An authorization is required prior to treatment.
 Authorizations are usually for 8-12 visits and have an expiry date.
 We will not provide treatment after an expired authorization, unless the patient agrees to pay out of pocket for services.
 Veteran’s authorizations may be revoked after missed/no show/same day cancelled appointments.
+Please do not book an online appointment prior to our office receiving your authorization- it will be canceled.
+We will call patients when we receive authorizations.

 No Insurance